-Use the inclusive term LGBTQ+, which stands for lesbian, gay, bisexual, transgender and questioning, or queer, and others, as it is more inclusive than LGBTQ.
+Use the inclusive term LGBTQIA+, which stands for lesbian, gay, bisexual, transgender, questioning or queer, intersex, and asexual/agender/allies, and others.

 Use the singular they when referring to someone whose gender is not specified.
 People who are transgender may also have preferred pronouns.
 Justin Vivian Bond uses the nonbinary pronoun “they,” or more simply “V,” rather than the traditional “he” and “she.”
 Ask your subjects and use the pronouns they prefer.